 - Students kept up with the Schedule and assignment due dates. - Students made sure they had access to a reliable internet connection. - Students had access to at least one reliable device and a backup plan in case of a technological issue. - Students have made plans to back up work.
-OSU provides free access to data storage through BuckeyeBox and Microsoft One Drive. - Students reported that completing assigned readings before viewing lectures (or attending synchronous lectures) helped them to be prepared to follow along with lectures and participate in discussions. - Students scheduled time to complete activities at a steady pace during the week.
-Keeping a schedule prevented a last minute rush and kept the workload manageable. - Students approached the material by thinking about the connections between readings, lectures, and assignments. - Students followed the instructor's preference for camera and microphone settings during online synchronous meetings.
+OSU provides free access to data storage through BuckeyeBox and Microsoft One Drive. - Students reported that completing assigned readings before viewing lectures helped them to be prepared to follow along with lectures and participate in discussions. - Students scheduled time to complete activities at a steady pace during the week.
+Keeping a schedule prevented a last-minute rush and kept the workload manageable.

+• Students approached the material by thinking about the connections between readings, lectures, and assignments.